u826318/etsp/README.md

-# ETSP - E-commerce Text Summarization Project
+# Amazon Comment Summarization Project

 A comprehensive framework for generating and training models on multi-level review summarization using the Amazon 2023 dataset.